 In this guide, we’ll look at travel hacking the Canadian Rockies and money-saving tips for visiting Banff National Park so you can make this bucket list trip a reality.

 How to Use Miles and Points for Banff and the Canadian Rockies

 Travelers heading to Banff National Park and the surrounding area will want to fly into Calgary in Alberta, Canada.
 The airport is a straightforward 90-minute drive to Banff, while the next closest major Canadian airport, Edmonton, is more than double the time at 4 hours by car to Banff.

 A North American economy award flight between the continental U.S. and Canada typically costs 25k-30k miles roundtrip on airlines like United and American.

-However, bargain airline Frontier will begin flying a direct route from Denver to Calgary June 1st, 2018.
-While Canadian budget carrier WestJet flies between several U.S. cities (Houston Intercontinental, Las Vegas, Los Angeles, New York-JFK, Orlando, Palm Springs, Phoenix-Sky Harbor, and San Diego) and Calgary.
+However, bargain airline Frontier has a direct route from Denver to Calgary.
+And, Canadian budget carrier WestJet flies between several U.S. cities (Houston Intercontinental, Las Vegas, Los Angeles, New York-JFK, Orlando, Palm Springs, Phoenix-Sky Harbor, and San Diego) and Calgary.